-- a) Meaning of the expression "price actually paid or payable" for the goods: Request by Uruguay - b) Use of transfer pricing documentation when examining related party transactions under Article 1.2 (a) of the Agreement: Request by Brazil - c) Use of transfer pricing documentation when examining related party transactions under Article 1.2 (a) of the Agreement: Request by Uruguay - d) Valuation treatment of imported goods when goods are additionally provided according to the quantity purchased: Request by Korea - e) Application of Article 1 of the Agreement: Request by Vietnam - f) Treatment applicable to non-payments by the buyer: Request by Uruguay - g) Valuation treatment of credits accumulated from past purchases: Request by Secretariat
+- b) Use of transfer pricing documentation when examining related party transactions under Article 1.2 (a) of the Agreement: Request by Brazil - c) Use of transfer pricing documentation when examining related party transactions under Article 1.2 (a) of the Agreement: Request by Uruguay - d) Valuation treatment of imported goods when goods are additionally provided according to the quantity purchased: Request by Korea - e) Application of Article 1 of the Agreement: Request by Vietnam - f) Treatment applicable to non-payments by the buyer: Request by Uruguay - g) Valuation treatment of credits accumulated from past purchases: Request by Secretariat - h) Distinction between Royalties and licence fees under Article 8.1(c) and Resale Proceeds under Article 8.1(d) of the Agreement: Request by China - i) Treatment of a situation where the settlement price after importation differs from the invoice price: Request by China - j) Proceeds that accrue under Article 8.1(d) of the Agreement: Request by Uruguay - k) Treatment of a Core Value Charge in a Circular Business Model: Request by the United States

-- h) Distinction between Royalties and licence fees under Article 8.1(c) and Resale Proceeds under Article 8.1(d) of the Agreement: Request by China - i) Treatment of a situation where the settlement price after importation differs from the invoice price: Request by China - j) Proceeds that accrue under Article 8.1(d) of the Agreement: Request by Uruguay - k) Treatment of a Core Value Charge in a Circular Business Model: Request by the United States - VII.
-Questions raised during the intersession - VIII.
-Other business - Discussion on the draft Guidelines on E-Commerce Fulfilment and its Implications for Customs - Update on Part III of the Conspectus of Technical Valuation Questions - IX.
-Programme of future work - X. Dates of next meeting
+VII.
+Questions raised during the intersession

+VIII.
+Other business

+- Discussion on the draft Guidelines on E-Commerce Fulfilment and its Implications for Customs - Update on Part III of the Conspectus of Technical Valuation Questions

+IX.
+Programme of future work

+X. Dates of next meeting

-Agenda Item IX: DATES OF NEXT MEETING
+Agenda Item X: DATES OF NEXT MEETING

-The Secretariat informed the Technical Committee that the 60th Session of the Technical Committee on Customs Valuation had been provisionally scheduled for 7 to 11 April 2025.
+241. The Secretariat informed the Technical Committee that the 60th Session of the Technical Committee on Customs Valuation had been provisionally scheduled for 7 to 11 April 2025.